ryanvella9/ryanvella9.github.io/_pages/about.md

----
-permalink: /
-title: "Short bio"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
+## About Me

-I am a postdoctoral scientist in Prof. Ulrike Lohmann's group at [ETH Zurich](https://iac.ethz.ch/group/atmospheric-physics.html).
-I investigate ice-nucleating particles in mixed-phase clouds using global climate models.
+I am a postdoctoral scientist in the [Atmospheric Physics group]([https://iac.ethz.ch/group/atmospheric-physics.html](https://iac.ethz.ch/group/atmospheric-physics.html)) led by Prof. Ulrike Lohmann at ETH Zurich, where I investigate ice-nucleating particles in mixed-phase clouds using global climate models.

 I completed my PhD at the [Max Planck Institute for Chemistry (MPIC)](https://www.mpic.de/2285/en) and the [Institute for Atmospheric Physics](https://www.blogs.uni-mainz.de/fb08-ipa-en/), Johannes Gutenberg University Mainz.
-Supervised by Prof. Jos Lelieveld and Prof. Holger Tost, my doctoral research focused on vegetation–climate interactions, specifically the role of biogenic volatile organic compound (BVOC) emissions in the Earth system.
-I earned a Bachelor of Science degree in Physics & Mathematics, followed by a Master of Science degree in Geosciences, both from the [University of Malta](https://www.um.edu.mt/).
-Prior to beginning my PhD in Mainz, I completed a fellowship in Earth Observation at the [European Space Agency (ESA)](https://www.esa.int/) in Frascati, Italy.
+Under the supervision of Prof. Jos Lelieveld and Prof. Holger Tost, my doctoral research focused on vegetation–climate interactions, specifically the role of biogenic volatile organic compound (BVOC) emissions in the Earth system.

----
-permalink: /
-title: " Research"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
+Before my PhD, I completed a fellowship in Earth Observation at the [European Space Agency (ESA)](https://www.esa.int/) in Frascati, Italy.
+I hold a BSc in Physics & Mathematics and an MSc in Geosciences from the [University of Malta](https://www.um.edu.mt/).

+My research sits at the intersection of atmospheric chemistry, climate science, and Earth system modelling, with a strong interest in the processes that shape cloud formation and their role in the climate system.

+## Research

 My main research interests include: